-Whether you’re vacationing, or a local wanting to venture outside of your go-to spots, this vegan-friendly Santa Barbara wine guide has you covered.
-(And, we even made a Vegan Wine Trail on a handy Google Map linked below.)
+Whether you’re vacationing, or a local wanting to venture outside of your go-to spots, this vegan-friendly Santa Barbara wine guide has you covered not only with wine tasting room recommendations, but also vegan-friendly dining!
+(And, I even made a Vegan Wine Trail on a handy Google Map linked below.)
 And what better way to discover some of the best wine being produced in California than to create your very own urban wine-tasting adventure.

 Drinking wine is nice, but that’s only part of the experience.
 The other part is the experience itself: learning a wine’s unique history; absorbing a bit of wine education; and taking a moment to slow down and partake in the art of the taste.
 For this, you must go wine tasting.
 Santa Barbara is arguably the best place to do exactly that.